pandorabots/pandorabots.github.io/_articles/simplefaqprocess.md

 * I'm having problems signing up

 Example answer:
-* Go to www.fabcompany.com/services and click the SIGN UP button in the middle of the page.
+* Go to fabcompany.com/services and click the SIGN UP button in the middle of the page.

 Make sure that all the questions you've listed actually map to the same answer.
 For instance, you might want to provide a different answer to "I'm having problems signing up", such as "Please contact our support staff at XXX-XXX-XXXX".

-*Note*: using a chatbot to solicit more information from your customer to identify a problem is a different chatbot use case [add link here].
+*Note*: using a chatbot to solicit more information from your customer to identify a problem is a different chatbot use case [use pizzabot pattern article here].
 These approaches can be combined into a single Pandorabots though!

 ## Step 2: Develop Canonical Forms